 Knowing all of these facts and understanding the influences under which the Federal Government operates and develops, leads us to feel the need for an independent and effective Judiciary to check and supervise the application of the Constitution and the proper development of the country according to the desires and aspirations of the writers of the Constitution and of the people.
 The Judiciary of the Union is dealt with in Chapter 5 of the Constitution.
-The mere dedication of a separate chapter of the Constitution for the Judiciary reveals the existence of the feeling of the importance of the Judiciary and the necessity of its independence from the early stages of the Union.
+The mere dedication of a separate chapter of the feeling of the importance of the Judiciary and the necessity of its independence from the early stages of the Union.